Keep Teaching: Frequently Asked Questions

 - Tuition for online courses will remain at the current rate, which is the base in-state tuition rate per student credit hour (SCH) for undergraduate and graduate courses.
 College/departmental non-online fees will also remain at their current rates.

 - Global Campus and college/departmental online fees are being suspended.
 Instead, students will pay a single standard reduced online fee of $70 per student credit hour (SCH).

 - With the shift to remote teaching, we have also eliminated fees typically charged to campus-based students, including the Campus Privilege Fee, and the Academic Infrastructure Fee.

-- For a full schedule of tuition and fees, please see the fall 2020 web page on the Cashier's website.
+- For a full schedule of tuition and fees, please see the spring 2021 web page on the Cashier's website.

 The following programs are excluded from the new fall school tuition and fees model:

 - Doctor of Veterinary Medicine